Daniel-KM/Omeka-S-module-BlockPlus/README.md

 -----

 Select them in the view "Page edit".
-You may theme them too: copy the block partials that are in `view/common/block-layout/` in the same place of your theme.
+You may theme them too: copy the block templates that are in `view/common/block-layout/` in the same place of your theme.

 ### Assets